prototyp3-dev/cartesiapi-specification/specifications.md

 - A null `header` means that nothing should be prefixed to the input.
 - Header can be one of the following:
   - `operationId` to prefix the raw `operationId`
-  - `functionKeccak`: first 4 bytes of the keccak256 for the concatenation of the following bytes:
+  - `functionKeccak`: the keccak256 for the concatenation of the following bytes:
-    - keccak256 of the name of the framework
+    - keccak256 of the `namespace` field, representing the name of the library or framework
     - keccak256 of the `operationId`, which should correspond to the name of the function
     - keccak256 of the expected fields, enclosed in parentheses
     - See [go-rollups' ABI codec](https://github.com/prototyp3-dev/go-rollups/blob/main/handler/abi/codec.go) for reference.